-On May 5, 2018, at 10 a.m., I, Stephen Wickens, will lead the 11th-annual Death and Life of Upper Midway Jane’s Walk.
-I’ll be passing around the following pictures during the walk, but for participants who want a preview or if you’d would prefer to follow along with a smartphonesor tablet, this link if for you.
+On Saturday May 4, 2019, at 10 a.m., I, Stephen Wickens, will lead the 12th-annual Death and Life of Upper Midway Jane’s Walk.
+I’ll be passing around the following pictures during the walk, but for participants who want a preview or if you’d would prefer to follow along with a smartphone or tablet, this link is for you.

-Because Wise Guys has been demolished, we’ll meet this year at the corner of Morton Road and Danforth, south side between Main and Woodbine subway stations.
+Because Wise Guys has been demolished, we’ll meet at the corner of Morton Road and Danforth, south side between Main and Woodbine subway stations.

 This is an early 1940s picture of our old Wise Guys meeting spot when it was known as the Quigley Hotel.
 It was originally built as the Norton Apartments in the 1930s, then became the Ridley.
 After becoming the Quigley for a few years, it became the Wembley a name it held at least until the 1990s.
-The site is slated for an eight-storey redevelopment, in conjunction with the neighbouring former Canada Post site.
+An eight-storey condo building is under construction on the site.

 A map of our Jane’s Walk, which will cross three of the five creeks that once made it difficult to keep the Don and Danforth Plank Road passable east of Pape.
 The creeks and the less-than-convenient access to the city in the pre-streetcar/pre-viaduct era, were big contributors to the fact this area of Midway, (Upper Midway as many called the turf north of the Grand Trunk Railway corridor), remained rural into the 1920s.